 Dean and Professor of Nursing

-Compelled by the belief that all people deserve quality health care, we aspire to be trusted advocates for the advancement of societal well-being in the clinic, community and statehouse.
+Compelled by the belief that all people deserve equitable and quality healthcare, the GW Nursing community aspires to be trusted advocates for the advancement of societal well being in the clinic, community and statehouse.

-Prepare leaders and providers to improve the health of all people by leveraging our presence in the nation’s capital.
+Prepare nurse leaders, providers and scholars to improve the health of all people by leveraging our presence in the nation’s capital.

 We support and uphold GW’s values to strengthen and improve our community.